Exactly what occurs to our bodies in a car crash?

 Brad recently represented a client who was injured on a motorcycle.
 She sustained numerous fractures, more than you can count on both hands, and is having to learn to walk again.
 Brad says, “She’s a young mother and is incapable of taking care of her two children or entering the workforce.
 My client requires enormous amounts of physical therapy, and it will be months if not years before she is fully able to care for herself and her family again.”

-Beyond the physical injuries, medical treatment and/or therapy required after an accident, there are other factors that must be considered.
+Beyond the physical injuries, medical treatment and/or therapy required after a car accident, there are other factors that must be considered.
 Because of your injuries, you may not be able to continue in your work.
 “Many cases involve lost wages and the mental toll the experience has on a client.
 The whole process is extremely time consuming, painful and frustrating,” Brad says.

 Not All Breaks are the Same